CRON997/store/README.md

 - 📐 Responsive design for all devices.

 ## 🛠️ Technologies Used
-- 🎨 Frontend: HTML, CSS, JavaScript
+- 🎨 Frontend: HTML, CSS, Bootstrap
 - 🖥️ Backend: Django
 - 🗄️ Database: MySQL